fabriziosalmi/any-to-mp4/examples/long_txt_to_video_with_TTS_polly/README.md

-## Convert a long text file to video with TTS reading
+## Convert a text input to video with reading TTS

 ### Process